Key Components of the Mind Body Balance Treatment Approach

 Somatic Experiencing™ focuses on body sensation as it relates to emotion, mental processes, and the choices we make with our attention, so that we learn to release stress, self-regulate, and respond rather than react to life's challenges.
 Describing the sensations with words promotes brain integration and social engagement, and develops the ability to focus on sensation with curiosity and avoid overwhelm.
 It can take time to develop this awareness and ability to talk about it- that’s normal!

 The hands-on bodywork techniques allow us to communicate with the "survival brain" in a powerful, non-verbal way, promoting a sense of safety, connection, and increased body awareness.
 In this flexible process, an important aspect is using the social engagement system we share with all mammals for you to have the experience of being "safe with another."
-Touch and Somatic Experiencing™ are so powerful for healing because the therapist is able to provide a safe container, a model of regulation, and a guide for cultivating the ability to "feel what you feel" safely, without overwhelm.
+Touch and Somatic Experiencing™ are so powerful for healing because the therapist is able to provide a safe container, a support for regulation, and a guide for cultivating the ability to "feel what you feel" safely, without overwhelm.
 Through this process you build the confidence that you can visit rocky inner terrain and return again to secure ground.